engmohy90/p7/README.md

 ## overview

 - this project is a linux configuration to deploy web app via apache using cloud instance (cloud vm)(vps)
+- i used in this project google cloud
 <table>
  <tr>
  <td>IP address</dt>